CPFT practical assessments

 Program demonstration and setup

-Demonstrate taking your client through the exercise program that you created in Step Three of the examination process.
-Include name of the exercise, purpose, demonstration and client set up.
+In this step, you'll demonstrate taking your client through the exercise program that you created in step 3 of the examination process.
+It's important that you include the:

 Register for your practical assessment